spraakbanken/swell-editor/Representation.md

 * each tokens is referenced in one edge
 * text tokens match the regex `/\s*\S+\s+/`
 * the graph is aligned
+* each of the graph comment and edge comments are non-empty strings if present

 ## Example